-Most of the ‘climate realists’ I have spoken with, whether in an interview on our radio show or in casual conversation, went through some sort of journey to get the point where they accept climate reality; it often wasn’t easy.
+Most of the ‘climate realists’ I have spoken with, whether in an interview on our (now retired) radio show or in casual conversation, went through some sort of journey to get the point where they accept climate reality; it often wasn’t easy.
 My case is no different; I did not always accept reality, but now understand why Gandhi once said “Truth is God.”

 We are surrounded by reality, some of which we understand, most of which we seek to.
 Along the way, I discovered that there is no conflict between science and religion.
 I was trained by Al Gore to deliver the Inconvenient Truth presentation, and many of these have been in churches.
 The ministers, rabbis, and other religious leaders were very concerned about climate change; they understand the moral imperative to do something to prevent the deaths of billions and the trashing of Creation.
 Eventually, I came to see religion, science, and their relation to the universe like this: